neondatabase/website/content/docs/connect/connection-pooling.md

 ### Enable pooling for all connections

 This method enables connection pooling for a compute endpoint.
-All connection requests to the compute endpoint are directed to a connection pooler port.
+All connection requests to the compute endpoint will use a pooled connection.
 Direct connections to a database through the compute endpoint are not permitted.

 To enable connection pooling for a compute endpoint: